SmartTokenLabs/TokenScript/doc/design_paper.md

 #### Scalability

 Horizontally, the same type of asset might have its token instances across multiple networks like Plasma Chains.
 A buyer is likely to be interested only in assets in Australia, and therefore only connected to the Australian 1% Property network.
 It can be difficult to have an all-knowing node to provided rendered token information for all existing tokens, especially if a network is designed with privacy in mind.
-Therefore, to scale, the knowledge about the token (TBML) must be detached from the access to the token.
+Therefore, to scale, the knowledge about the token (Tokenscript) must be detached from the access to the token.

 Vertically - by speaking *vertical*, we mean to build upward, to building structured transactions using a token transaction or creating structured tokens on top of a token.
 Such transaction and token access the component tokens.
 For example, if we desire a token whose make up is a 1% property token from a sample of 100 global cities, for mid-size investors to distribute the risk, a system that can manipulate such a token must be built with the knowledge about member tokens.
 It again cannot depend on the availability, security and openness of the original Dapp tied to that asset.
-TBML would work in the middle for the making of such tokens.
+Tokenscript would work in the middle for the making of such tokens.

 If we follow the example of Peter's Pride Property website as a Hello World example, it might need the user to submit a transaction not only purchase a token, but also tips Peter in the meanwhile.
 If only the token's issuer's DAPP knows how to assemble a token purchase transaction, this will be impractical for Peter.